ShenCiao/Ciallo/README.md

 The project began with a clownish plan.
 Shen thought he could turn himself into a GPT model which can produce thousands of lines of code per day, several months later, he would get a medium-large paint program that can produce serious 2D content.
 But it quickly turns out the actual pace is two orders of magnitude slower than the initial plan.

-Shen will integrate the techniques into the Blender Grease Pencil to provide a production-ready solution for artists.
+Shen will integrate the techniques into the Blender Grease Pencil to provide an free open-source industrial level paint program for artists.

-If this project get enough concerns by computer graphics community or someone is willing to sponsor, Shen will make a series of tutorial videos about the stroke rendering.
+If this project get concerns by computer graphics community or someone is willing to sponsor, Shen will make a series of tutorial videos about the stroke rendering.

-You may have already found several novel features that we never mentioned in Ciallo's research paper.
-They might be published in the future.
+You may have already found several novel features that we never mentioned in the research paper.
+They will be published in the future.

 ## How to Compile
 ### Windows